 Bring your trainers!
 A network of routes for all levels start right from our door.

-Most of the walking routes are also good for running For a gentler circuit, you can do up to 8 k on the flat, easy, trails of the valley floor.
+Most of the walking routes are also good for running.
+For a gentler circuit, you can do up to 8 k on the flat, easy, trails of the valley floor, straight out of the door, no need to go on a road at all.
 They provide endless variety in their interlinked meanderings through woods & meadows, and past streams & lakes.

 For more uphill, try the trails to Chalet Floria, Le Chapeau or, for the ambitious, the 1500m climb to La Jonction.
 Be aware that there are some big dropoffs so be vigilant – it’s easy to be distracted by the scenery but do keep an eye on your feet!